coffee makers icon

 The Brikka adds an extra layer of complexity and produces a stronger cup of coffee than the Moka Express.
 So, for us, the original is still the best.

-First up is the coffee itself.
 There are distinct performance and flavor differences between the two models.
-This puts the Bialetti Brikka closer to a traditional espresso machine than a Moka pot.
 The Brikka produces a crema that the Moka Express doesn’t.
-There is a slight taste difference, although not that most would notice, and the coffee from the Brikka is much stronger.
+In terms of taste, the coffee from the Brikka is much stronger.

 If you’re used to using the Moka Express, be prepared for a new learning curve if you purchase the Brikka.
 The brewing process is much faster which you will need to watch to prevent burning.

-As the Brikka is a more complex model, it also means there is more room for error.
-People have reported numerous issues, such as, low pressure where there are gaps in the filter.
-As the Moka Express is one of the most popular coffee makers in the world, issues there are few and far between.
+As the Brikka is a more complex model, it also means there’s more room for error.
+The biggest issue we’ve encountered is low pressure where there are gaps in the filter.
+As the Moka Express is one of the most popular coffee makers in the world, issues are few and far between.
 You know what they say – don’t fix what’s not broken!

 versus icon

-If you love the style of Moka Pot coffee but you don’t like the idea of sitting it on the stove, or maybe you don’t have a spare burner on your stove in the morning, there’s the DeLonghi EMK6.
-A fully electric coffee maker that works exactly like the Moka Pot to produce the same style of coffee.
+If you love the style of Moka Pot coffee but you don’t have a spare burner, there’s the Bialetti Moka Elettrika instead.
+It’s a fully electric coffee maker that works exactly like the Moka Express and produces the same style of coffee.

-The downside to this is obviously that you can’t use it anywhere that doesn’t have an outlet to plug into.
+The obvious downside is that you can’t use it anywhere that doesn’t have a power outlet.
 No campfire/camping stove coffee for you.

-If, however, you never intended to use your Bialetti anywhere except your kitchen then the EMK6 could be a good option for you.
+If, however, you never intended to use your Bialetti anywhere except your kitchen, then the Elettrika could be a good option for you.

 Bialetti Moka Express Review